ld32/SmartSlurm/README.md

 # Auto adjust memory and run-time according input file size
 export SSBATCH_I=bigText1.txt,bigText2.txt # This is to tell ssbatch the input file to calculate input file size sbatch -t 2:0:0 --mem 2G --wrap="useSomeMemTimeAccordingInputSize.sh bigText1.txt bigText$2.txt"

-# Notice, you don't have to run this section, because I have run it and save the statistics in $HOME/smartSlurm
-# Run 3 jobs to get memory and run-time statistics
-unset SSBATCH_I    # tell sshare there is on inputs for the following jobs for i in {1..3}; do
-    sbatch -t 0:30:0 --mem 2000M --wrap="useSomeMemTimeNoInput.sh $i"
-done

-# Auto adjust memory and run-time so that 90% jobs can finish successfully
-sbatch -t 0:30:0 --mem 2000M --wrap="useSomeMemTimeNoInput.sh bigText1.txt 1"

 # After you finish using ssbatch, run this command to disable it:
 unset sbatch